krkn-chaos/cerberus/README.md

 Cerberus watches the Kubernetes/OpenShift clusters for dead nodes, system component failures/health and exposes a go or no-go signal which can be consumed by other workload generators or applications in the cluster and act accordingly.

+You can find more information about cerberus, how to run and config options in https://krkn-chaos.dev/docs/cerberus/

 ### Workflow
 ![Cerberus workflow](media/cerberus-workflow.png)